UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 It is worth noting that constants are still useful, and should still be used whenever possible.
 If a value realistically doesn't need to be changed, it should be a constant (with a nice descriptive name) rather than a `Dynamic Parameter`.
 Having too many `Dynamic Parameters` is overwhelming because there are too many values to understand and change, and this can make it hard to tune values to get the desired behaviour while under pressure during a game.

-# Protobuf Messages
+# Important Protobuf Messages
-These are protobuf messages that we define that are important for understanding how the AI works.
+These are protobuf messages that we define and that are important for understanding how the AI works.

 ## Primitives
 `TbotsProto::Primitive`s represent simple actions that a robot can do.
 It does not represent or include _how_ these things are done.
 Some examples are: